qf0/qf0.github.io/_posts/2023-05-29-Useful-Resources-for-Security-Newcomers-from-FAANG-Companies.md

 Internships with pay data: https://github.com/qf0/qf0.github.io/blob/main/files/STEM%20Internships%20spreadsheet.xlsx Use H1B data, glassdoor, Linkedin, Google, or search the job description/law suits for pay data if it isn't listed.

+Blind top Leetcode recommendations, HackerRank, HackTheBox, Leetcode, Cracking the Coding Interview, Elements of Programming Interviews in n Programming Language etc. are still useful for Security Engineer interns, and/or full-time roles as you'll see below.

 From Google:

 Career advice: